alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 Before I read this thread, I'd wallow in sadness after a big event, and wait for the memories to fade.
 Now, I still let myself grieve for the thing that's over -- but I also ask myself what I want to change in my life, and what I want to learn from those feelings.

-My first trip to the Edinburgh Fringe was absolutely a mountaintop moment.
+This week I'm sad that I'm no longer in Edinburgh, because there were more shows I wanted to see.
+(I think everyone who goes to Fringe feels that.)
-Part of that was the shows I saw, including several plays that dealt with heavy topics like heartbreak and grief.
+While I was there, I saw several plays that dealt with heavy topics like heartbreak and grief.
 They left me really emotional, and in three days I sobbed my way through a whole packet of tissues.

 I love that sort of theatre, and it makes me want to write something that makes people *feel* things.

-That sort of writing is a daunting prospect, and seems much harder than the technical prose I usually wrote.
-I know how to be informative, but not evocative.
+That's a change from the technical prose I usually write -- which is meant to be informative, not evocative.
-I got better at technical prose by writing on this blog, so let's see if the same works for emotional writing.
-This article is practicing that style of writing.
+Writing about feelings and emotions is daunting, which is why I keep shying away from it.
+I'm only going to get better if I practice, and that's part of why I'm writing this article.

-I want to describe the feeling of mountaintop moments my own words, and reflect on the general pattern of what they've meant to me.
+I want to describe the feeling of mountaintop moments my own words, and reflect on what they’ve meant to me.
+I've shared this idea with friends when they're struggling with post-event blues, and I'd like to think it's helped at least a few of them.
+I hope it can help you too.

 [twitter]: https://twitter.com/acegiak/status/924761539592065024